SoftEng2-Group-16/thesis-management-project/retrospectives/Retrospective4.md

 - One thing you are proud of as a Team!!
   - Our presentations were always well prepared and the work organization always on point

+- Licence chose: MIT
+  - We chose MIT licence since we want everyone to use our software freely